fingerprintjs/fingerprint-pro-cloudfront-integration/CONTRIBUTING.md

 yarn lint
 ```

-You aren't required to run the check manually, the CI will do it.
-Run the following command to fix style issues (not all issues can be fixed automatically):
+You don't need to do this manually, CI runs the check automatically.
+To fix all auto-fixable issues at once, run:
 ```shell
 yarn lint:fix
 ```